 Ludlow Castle is a medieval castle in the Shropshire countryside of England.
 You can walk through the Castle grounds and explore the ancient houses where royalty and nobility resided.

-The Castle used to be a Norman Fortress and over the centuries it was transformed into a fortified Royal Palace.
-It was originally built to hold back unconquered Welsh, passing down through generations of the de Lacy and Mortimer families to Richard Plantagenet, Duke of York.
+The Castle used to be a Norman Fortress, and over the centuries, it was transformed into a fortified Royal Palace.
+It was initially built to hold back unconquered Welsh and passed down through generations of the de Lacy and Mortimer families to Richard Plantagenet, Duke of York.
 It became Crown property in 1461 but fell into ruin after being abandoned in 1689.

-The castle has been owned by the Earls of Powis since 1811 and it was he who decided to open it to the public.
-Nowadays, the Castle hosts Ludlow’s major festivals throughout the year.
+The Earls of Powis has owned the castle since 1811, and he decided to open it to the public.
+Nowadays, the Castle hosts Ludlow’s significant festivals throughout the year.

-The castle houses three renovated apartments for four people, with a fully equipped kitchen, two bedrooms, and two bathrooms for prices between £895 and £1,230.
+The castle houses three renovated apartments for four people, with a fully equipped kitchen, two bedrooms, and two bathrooms, priced between £895 and £1,230.

 Rowton Castle Hotel (England)

-Located in the center of the Shropshire countryside, and surrounded by 17 acres of lush gardens, Rowton Castle was built in the 17th century, but it also has a history going back to 1234.
-It was converted into a hotel by its present owners, and now offers luxurious accommodation and extensive wedding and conference facilities in a magical historic setting.
+In the centre of the Shropshire countryside and surrounded by 17 acres of lush gardens, Rowton Castle was built in the 17th century but has a history going back to 1234.
+It was converted into a hotel by its present owners and now offers luxurious accommodation and extensive wedding and conference facilities in a magical historic setting.

-You can stay at Rowton Castle Hotel if you’re looking for a romantic escape, a weekend break or simply exploring the Shropshire countryside.
-The castle provides a perfect backdrop for any wedding with its charming English gardens.
+Stay at Rowton Castle Hotel for a romantic escape, a weekend break, or simply exploring the Shropshire countryside.
+The castle’s charming English gardens provide a perfect backdrop for any wedding.

-The facilities also offer other activities, such as go-karting, falconry, Murder Mystery Dinners, and Casino evening, and many others.
+The facilities also offer other activities, such as go-karting, falconry, Murder Mystery Dinners, and Casino evenings.

-You can book one of its rooms or suites for around £150, depending on your choice of room.
+Depending on your choice of room, you can book one of its rooms or suites for around £150.

 Glenapp Castle (Scotland)

-Located about 2.4 km southeast of Ballantrae, South Ayrshire in Scotland, Glenapp Castle, formerly the family seat of the Earl of Inchcape, has joined the list of castles transformed into luxury hotels.
+Located about 2.4 km southeast of Ballantrae, South Ayrshire in Scotland, Glenapp Castle, formerly the Earl of Inchcape family seat, has joined the castles transformed into luxury hotels.

-The castle was designed in the Scottish Baronial style and was finished in 1870.
-The castle was owned by the Inchcape family from 1917 until the 1980s.
-Famous aviator Elsie Mackay, who was the daughter of the first Earl of Inchcape, lived at the castle until her tragic death in 1928 as she attempted to fly across the Atlantic.
+The castle, designed in the Scottish Baronial style and finished in 1870, was owned by the Inchcape family from 1917 until the 1980s.
+Famous aviator Elsie Mackay, the daughter of the first Earl of Inchcape, lived at the castle until her tragic death in 1928 as she attempted to fly across the Atlantic.

 The Castle opened as a hotel in 2000, and you can only enter if you have a reservation at the hotel or the restaurant.